 - A. Application submittal.
 All development applications to be considered by any Board, Commission or Committee, or by the City Council shall be initiated by the filing of the application by the owner of the property on which the permit is applicable or by the owner's designated agent.
 In the event an application is submitted by a designated agent, the application must be accompanied by a written statement, signed by the owner, authorizing the agent to file the application on the owner's behalf. - B. Determination of application completeness. - 1.
 All submitted development applications shall be subject to a determination of completeness by the City Manager or their designee. - 2.
 No application shall be deemed complete and accepted for filing unless it is accompanied by all documents required by and prepared in accordance with the requirements of the City and any required fees have been paid. - 3.
 A determination of completeness shall not constitute a determination of compliance with the substantive requirements of this ordinance. - 4.
 Not later than the tenth (10th) business day after the date an application is submitted, the City Manager shall make a written determination whether the application constitutes a complete application.
 This shall include a determination that all information and documents required by the City for the type of permit being requested have been submitted.
-A determination that the application is incomplete shall be sent to the applicant within such time period by email to the address listed on the application or by United States mail at the address listed on the application with the date the application was submitted.
-The determination shall specify the documents or other information needed to complete the application.
+A determination that the application is incomplete shall be sent to the applicant within such time period by email to the address listed on the application or by United States mail at the address listed on the application with the date the application needed to complete the application.
 Applications considered incomplete shall not be deemed filed with the city and shall be made available to the applicant for pick up at City Hall.
 All incomplete applications not picked up within 10 business days may be discarded at the discretion of the City Administrator.
 If an application is considered incomplete, a new application package must be submitted. - 5.
-Applications which are determined to be complete shall be considered filed on the date the complete application was received by the City. - 6.
-The processing of an application by any City employee other than the City Manager prior to the time the application is officially determined to be complete shall not be binding on the City as the official acceptance of the application.
+Applications which are determined to be complete shall be considered filed on the date the complete application was received by the City.